open-metadata/OpenMetadata/docs/openmetadata-apis/schemas/entities/README.md

 * One to Many: a Database contains multiple Tables.
 * Many-to-Many: A User belongs to multiple Teams.
 A team has multiple Users.

-All relationships are captured using the  type.
+All relationships are captured using the EntityReference type.

 Following is an example of a JSON schema of the User entity with attributes id, displayName, and email.
 User entity has one-to-many relationships to another entity Team \(user is member of multiple teams\).: is a special shell builtin
 string: not found